-After identifying that similar issues needed to be addressed globally, in 1961 the program was extended to communities overseas that request the placement of volunteers to help develop health, education and other facilities.
-Since then, Palms Australia has placed over 1500 volunteers in 39 countries around the world.
+After identifying that similar issues needed to be addressed globally, in 1961 the program was extended to communities overseas.
+These communities requested volunteers to help develop health, education and other facilities.
+Since then, Palms Australia has placed over 1500 individuals in 39 countries around the world.

-Facilitate, and be open to mutual formation and inspiration, with those who volunteer to:
+Facilitate, and be open to mutual formation and inspiration, with those who share their skills abroad to:

 - Advance the awareness, enthusiasm and involvement of Australian and international communities in shared action to achieve just, sustainable, and peaceful development.

 - Participate in an exchange of knowledge and skills to meet the requests of communities seeking to reduce poverty by developing the capacities of their people and organisations.

 Our vision and mission will be enabled where all are prepared and inspired to engage mutually enriching and challenging relationships of understanding, acceptance and care, and to share worlds of meaning in the deepest sense, with a people of a culture different from one’s own.
 This is how we “open our hands to the world” to achieve solidarity.

 Solidarity is the key energising value of Palms Australia.
-Solidarity is a principle arising out of our reflection that all living creatures are interdependent and that relationship invites responsibility and therefore solidarity.
+Solidarity is a principle arising out of our reflection that all living creatures are interdependent.
+Relationship invites responsibility and, therefore, solidarity.

 Solidarity involves liberation of victims, oppressors and innocent bystanders, allowing all life to live to the full and is not about a vague sort of compassion or shallow distress at others’ misfortune.
 The more who achieve this potential in life, the greater will be the contribution of all to a common or universal good.